deobald/notes/Crux- Capture The Truth.md

 Old English `lagu`, from Old Norse `lag`: ‘something laid down or fixed’, of Germanic origin and related to `lay`.
 ____

 The laws in the outermost layer are very different.
 They are the laws of society -- whether express or implied, encoded or assumed.
+These laws are referred to by historian Yuval Noah Harari as "imagined realities" but are perhaps better understood as "collective hallucinations." footnote:harari1[Harari provides https://www.youtube.com/watch?v=zen-m0rMp4I[a concise five-minute summary].]
+These hallucinations include deities, nation states, corporations, human rights, and currency.

+Between the fixed law of nature and the fluent law of human delusion exist a number of other layers.
+You draw them on the whiteboard for Patrick.
+At the top, near the laws of nature, are subtle near-truths about the universe, detected by the paraphernalia of Science such as the Large Hadron Collider and the Olfactory Bulb.
+Under that comes a hard, utilitarian layer of electrons, atoms, the human body perceived as individual, and solid state memory.
+Beneath that, pliable (though still pragmatic) notions like transactions and blockchains.
+The last layers, groping toward the hallucinatory, consist of currencies and corporations.

+You draw a second axis.
+Codependent on the first, this axis does not form a two-dimensional plane so much as it forms a shard.
+At its apex is the Ultimate Truth, the union of the subtlest truths and the fundamental actualities of the universe.
+As the shard descends through the layers, it also expands on its second axis between actual truths and apparent truths.

+- change = truth, certainty = deceit

+Apparent reality exists under the aegis of observers.
+UGH

 * money
 * interaction